lewagon/dotfiles/02-OOP/05-Food-Delivery-Day-One/01-Food-Delivery/README.md

 ### 1.1 - `Meal` model

-Your restaurant sells food, so you need a way to represent the meals that can be ordered.
+Our restaurant sells meals, so we need a way to represent what a meal is.

 Each meal has an id, a name and a price.

 Write some code to model this and crash-test your model in `irb`.
 Then test your code by running `rake meal`.